Why It Works

 Remove lasagna noodles from baking dish and transfer to clean dish towels to blot excess moisture.

-Spread 1/6th of the white sauce over the bottom of the baking dish and top with three lasagna noodles.
-Add 1/5 of squash puree and 1/4 of sautéed squash and apple mixture.
-Top with 1/6th of white sauce.
-Repeat with 3 more layers of noodles, squash puree, cooked squash mixture, and white sauce.
-At this stage, you should have used up all of the sautéed squash and still have 1/6th of the white sauce and 1/5th of the squash purée remaining.
+Repeat with 3 more layers of noodles, squash purée, cooked squash mixture, and white sauce.
+At this stage, you should have used up all of the sautéed squash and still have 1/6 of the white sauce and 1/5 of the squash purée remaining.
 Place the final three noodles on top of the lasagna, top with the remaining purée, the remaining 4 ounces of shredded Gruyère, and drizzle with the remaining white sauce.
 Cover with aluminum foil, and transfer to the oven.